Sheet Pan Asian Salmon

 Life is stressful – dinner shouldn’t be.
 Prep this gluten free sheet pan Asian salmon in the morning and bake when you get home.
 One pan and 12 minutes is all you need for a healthy dinner.

 So that leaves me with 2 hours to cook, eat, play, pick up his toys, and go through the bedtime routine.
 I used to come home and cook every night, meaning that we’d eat around 8 and bedtime constantly kept getting pushed back a little later and later.
-How is a busy working mom supposed to get dinner on the table and still finish before bedtime?
+How is a busy working mom supposed to get a homemade dinner on the table before bedtime?

 So now, I’m going to share my favorite weeknight dinner time saver: the sheet pan dinner.
-There are hundreds of recipes for sheet pan dinners out there (and even a whole cookbook!) but many of them require multiple cooking steps.
+There are hundreds of recipes for sheet pan dinners out there but many of them require multiple cooking steps.
 Add the potatoes to the pan.
 20 minutes later, add the meat.
 10 minutes after that, add the vegetables.
 Or you have to prep a sauce or a side while the sheet pan roasts.

 Here’s what I’ve been working on: a series of make-ahead sheet pan dinners.
 Prep everything in the morning before you leave for work.
 Cover the sheet pan with plastic wrap and store it in the fridge.
 When you get home, take it out of the fridge while the oven reheats, pop it in the oven, and walk away.
 That’s it.